GNITOAHC/rust-slidev/pages/Chapter3.md

     .expect("Failed to read line"); // If we failed to read line, `expect` will return "Failed to read line".
 ```

-This block of code could ne written in one line, but it'll be difficult to read.
+This block of code could be written in one line, but it'll be difficult to read.
 It's often wise to introduce a new line.
 We will cover this `method_name()` syntax more detail in the future.

 ```rust
 io::stdin().read_line(&mut guess).expect("Failed to read line");
 ```

-After reading value, we will print out the value user input.
+After reading value, we print out the value of input.

 ```rust
 println!("Your guess is: {guess}"); // This will print out the value of `guess`.